Applecross: History

 In the early 1860s, the estate was sold to Lord Middleton.
 Following the death of the 10th Baron Middleton in 1924, the estate was sold to the Wills family.

-The Estate is now owned by the Applecross Trust, a registered Scottish charity with the declared aim of preserving "the special character of the Applecross peninsula in a responsible and progressive manner whilst acknowledging its wilderness heritage and its importance as an area of outstanding natural beauty".
-The Applecross Trust is controlled by seven people and chaired by Richard Wills, of Andover, Hampshire.
-None of the members lives in Applecross.
+The estate is now owned by the Applecross Trust, a registered Scottish charity with the declared aim of preserving "the special character of the Applecross peninsula in a responsible and progressive manner whilst acknowledging its wilderness heritage and its importance as an area of outstanding natural beauty".
+The Applecross Trust is overseen by a board of seven people and chaired by Rodger Harvey-Jamieson.

 Wildlife

 Many native Scottish animals can be found in Applecross, including mammals such as red deer, pine martens, otters, water voles, blue hare, foxes, a rare wildcat, and pipistrelle and Daubenton's bats as well as birds such as tawny and barn owls, white tailed and golden eagles, great skua, arctic tern, great spotted woodpeckers, song thrush, bullfinches, golden plover, skylark, merlin, greenshank, dunlin, red and, occasionally, the rarer black grouse, dotterel, and rock ptarmigan.
 In terms of marine life there are common seals near the shore, as well as basking sharks, minke whales, porpoises, and bottlenose dolphins.
 Adders can also be found here.